adriangershfeld/react-ecommerce-advanced/README.md

 - ✅ Product display (fetched from Firestore)
 - ✅ Shopping cart with Redux
 - ✅ React Query for caching and async handling
-- ⏳ Admin panel for products (WIP)
+- ✅ Admin panel for products
-- ⏳ Checkout and Order History (WIP)
+- ✅ Checkout and Order History

 ---